Arronk/My-Coding-Journey/LogR3.md

 Almost finished Q3 of PartB.
 Did not get as much time as I would have liked to today but confident I can get all questions of pset3 finished as well as the mid term exam.

+## Day 26: 25/11/2018

+### Progress: Worked on MIT 6.00.2x again

+A long day coding but I managed to finish the weekend having completed all my goals.
+All week 3 psets submitted as well as the mid term exam.
+Also receieved my completion certificate already, before even completing the final pset of final exam.
+The pass rate is too low in my opinion as it really removes the feeling of accomplishment.
+It should be all psets and exams submitted with a minimum x% pass rate in the final exam and total mark above x% or something, like a normal university unit.